brikis98/yevgeniy-brikman-homepage/_posts/2008-12-17-introduction-my-bodyweight-during-2008.md

 You can eat whatever you want, so long as you follow rules #1 and #2. *From a purely weight loss perspective*, it doesn't matter if all your calories come from eating nothing but candy dipped in melted butter.
-If you eat less calories than you burn, even if all the calories are from candy and butter, you WILL lose weight.
+If you eat fewer calories than you burn, even if all the calories are from candy and butter, you WILL lose weight.
 Having said that, I'd take note of the following: